CodingItWrong/codingitwrong.com/workshops/rnweb-berlin/exercise.md

 The first thing we'll set up is navigation.
 We'll use React Navigation, the most popular navigation library for React Native.
 It has great web support as well.

-Add the dependencies for React Navigation, including both the drawer and stack navigator:
+Add the dependencies for React Navigation, including the drawer and stack navigator, as well as a build dependency:

 ```bash
 yarn add @react-navigation/drawer \